Lost season 4

 The fourth season of the American serial drama television series Lost commenced airing on the ABC network in the United States, and on CTV in Canada on January 31, 2008, and concluded on May 29, 2008.
 The season continues the stories of a group of over 40 people who have been stranded on a remote island in the South Pacific, after their airplane crashed there more than 90 days prior to the beginning of the season.
+During the season, the castaways are joined by both mercenaries and scientists from a freighter stationed near the island.
 According to Losts executive producers/writers/showrunners Damon Lindelof and Carlton Cuse, there are two main themes in the fourth season: "the castaways' relationship to the freighter folk" and "who gets off the island and the fact that they need to get back".

-The fourth season was contemporaneously acclaimed for its flash-forwards, pace and new characters.
+Filming began on August 17, 2007, and given the Writers Guild of America went on strike right as the show was making the eighth episode in November, once that episode was finished production was halted until the strike was solved in February 2008 and more screenplays could be done.
+As a result of shortening the remaining schedule, the planned eight episodes were to reduced to five, ultimately six once the longer season finale was split into two parts.

 The fourth season aired Thursdays at 9:00 pm from January 31 to March 20, 2008, and at 10:00 pm from April 24 to May 15, 2008.
 The two-hour finale aired at 9:00 pm on May 29, 2008.
 Buena Vista Home Entertainment (under the ABC Studios label) released the season on DVD and Blu-ray Disc under the title Lost: The Complete Fourth Season – The Expanded Experience on December 9, 2008, in Region 1; however, it was released earlier—on October 20, 2008—in Region 2.

-Production

-The season was originally planned to contain sixteen episodes; eight were written before the start of the 2007–08 Writers Guild of America strike.
-Following the strike's resolution, it was announced that only five more episodes would be produced to complete the season; however, the season finale's script was so long that network executives approved the production of a 14th episode as part of a three-hour season finale split over two nights.
+It was contemporaneously acclaimed for its flash-forwards, pace and new characters.

+Episodes